The rumour mill has been flapping faster than a shithouse door in a Force 9 on the subject of the change from F35C to F35B.

 Seeing a spot of weakness in the position many have come out with their buy the F18 proposition, these should be roundly rebuffed though.

-I think we all knew the SDSR, despite its billing, was going to turn into an incoherent mess, characterised by salami slicing and short term decisions but the move to switch horses mid-stream and opting for the catapult launched version of the F35 Lightning to fulfil the Joint Combat Aircraft (JCA) requirement was a genuine surprise.
-It is certainly true that the vast majority of the UK JCA team only knew when they watched the SDSR unveiled in Parliament, anecdotal evidence that has emerged since would seem confirm this.
+I think we all knew the SDSR, despite its billing, was going to turn into an incoherent mess, characterised by salami-slicing and short term decisions but the move to switch horses mid-stream and opting for the catapult-launched version of the F35 Lightning to fulfil the Joint Combat Aircraft (JCA) requirement was a genuine surprise.
+It is certainly true that the vast majority of the UK JCA team only knew when they watched the SDSR unveiled in Parliament, anecdotal evidence that has emerged since would seem to confirm this.

 The rationale behind the decision, one would assume, came down to a question of risk.

 The F35B at that time was the poster child for the woes of the programme, some justified, some not and given the build timing issues and loss of Harrier the decision was on face value understandable.
 If the F35B was cancelled we would have very few options open to us, made even worse by the decision to withdraw and sell the Harriers.
 The Harrier decision was still the right one but I don’t want a rehearsal of that, it is now ancient history.